EdData/LondonHousingProject/README.md

 <img width="1187" alt="V_Comparison_Salary_Price_TSold" src="https://user-images.githubusercontent.com/119752965/213745645-b41c3b42-b0f3-466f-86fc-cb5da25210b8.png">

+-- Comparison of change in Salary, Price and Total Sold to the previous year:

 -- From this data, looking at the year 2002.
 The change in the number of houses being sold (T_Sold_Change column) from the previous year did increase, but did not have the highest change percentage wise compared to the other years, that would be year ending 2006.

 -- This gradual increase shows that in the years 2001-2002 the housing market was in a healthy state.
 The average salary change from the previous year (Salary_Change column) was not drastic but still shows constant growth.
 A strong economy growing at a steady pace would boost investors confidence and thus increase demand for the London housing market.